Class CharBitSet

 public boolean add(int index)

 Activates the given position and returns true if the bit set was modified in the process.
+If the index is out of bounds, this does not modify the bit set and returns false.

 Parameters: